-The primary development goal with ImageVis3D was to be able to load very large data sets.
-To achieve this, ImageVis3D uses a multiresolution, level-of-detail representation of your data -- that is, it produces subsampled, low-resolution versions of your data.
+ImageVis3D was created to render very large data sets.
+It uses a multiresolution, level-of-detail representation of your data -- that is, it produces subsampled, low-resolution versions of your data.
 It packs these new resolutions together with your native resolution data into a format known as 'UVF'.
 When a rendering option is changed and ImageVis3D wants to give you fast feedback, it will use one of the lower resolution versions.
 During idle periods, ImageVis3D will render your native resolution data.

-This is very useful in that it allows you to immediately see the effect ad adjustment has on your visualization, but has the unfortunate side effect that ImageVis3D can work only with UVF data.
-As such, all data must be converted to UVF before it can be utilized.
-ImageVis3D includes a large variety of built-in converters, and makes the process of adding new ones incredibly simple.
+Display of lower resolutions is useful in that it allows you to immediately see the effect an adjustment has on your visualization, but has the unfortunate side effect that ImageVis3D can work only with UVF data.
+As such, all data must be converted to UVF before it can be rendered.
+ImageVis3D includes a large variety of built-in converters, and makes the process of adding new ones simple if you know C++.
 Look for the Getting Data Into ImageVis3D manual, included with the ImageVis3D binaries, if you are interested in learning more about the details.